 To enable the debiting of the settlement account and to make it possible to apply the funds on the settlement account as collateral, the BRP needs to sign a Pledged Cash Account Agreement, as defined by eSett, whereby the BRP pledges the funds on the account to eSett and grants eSett the necessary right of disposal over the account.
 The BRP also needs to sign MT101 and MT940 -agreements with its settlement bank.
 These agreements are necessary for eSett to direct debit the settlement account and retrieve balance statements of it.
-An agreement on same-day-value payments to the BRP's settlement account is needed if the BRP wishes to receive the payment as same-day-value payment.
-The settlement bank will advise on what agreements are required.
+An agreement on same-day-value payments to the BRP's settlement bank will advise on what agreements are required.